 Closing Costs Average 5,562

 Average Contract Price 162,147

 Average Adjusted Sales Price 145,553 (Contract Price Less Closing Costs)

 Average Earnings Per House Flipped $14,295 (Adjusted Sales Price Less Cash Out)

 Although this looks impressive, it really doesn’t add up to becoming a multimillionaire.
 Allow me to explain.
 If you borrow money to purchase the homes, then there is usually a deed of trust filed for the property which adds to the closing costs, reducing the overall return.
 In addition to cost of capital, the costs associated with house maintenance and association issues are not included above.
 Furthermore, operational costs for transportation, office operations, marketing, etc. are not included in the final bottom line.
 Assuming that you can turn one house a month, your average annual gross margin would equal 12 * $14,295 or $171,540.
 With some other assumptions, I can calculate your net income to within $5,000 either way.
-So here is my math:
+Here is the math:

 Average Annual Gross Margin $171,540 (12 houses * $14,295/ea)

 Cost of Capital 39,572 (Carry about 4.3 houses in the portfolio at all times)

 Transportation Costs 8,650 (One truck, fuel, insurance, depreciation, etc)